caseproof/social-maven/readme.txt

 * Add Twitter, Facebook, LinkedIn, Google+ and/or Pinterest Buttons to your site
 * Change the style of your buttons -- currently supports basic (no count), horizontal (with count) and vertical (with count) on all buttons.
 * Change where the buttons are displayed (currently supports display on Posts, Pages and Custom Post Types)
-* Adds appropriate metadata to your post headers for the Google+ and Facebook butons
+* Adds appropriate metadata to your post headers for the Google+ and Facebook buttons
-* Gives you the abilitity to specify the image to pass to Pinterest for each post.
+* Gives you the ability to specify the image to pass to Pinterest for each post.

 == Installation ==